 You will receive your new I-20, proofread form I-765, and SEVIS screen shots:

 - I-20: Sign your I-20 at the bottom of page 1.
 Save all previous I-20s for your records.
 You may be asked for them during future applications.

 - I-765: Any errors that need corrected on your I-765 will be noted in red ink.
 Once you get your draft back, make sure to review the I-765 in detail along with the instructions above.
-If there is red on your I-765, you must print and complete a new one that includes the OIA suggestions.
+If there is red on your I-765, you must print and complete a new one that includes the OIA suggestions in black ink.
 OIA does not need to review other drafts.

 SEVIS Screen Shot: This shows any previous CPT time used at UChicago.
 You will receive the CPT screenshot, even if you have never used CPT in the past.

 These copies will include the 'SEVIS U.S.' address from my.UChicago.
 If the screenshot address is different from your current address, it will not impact your OPT application.
 However, as you are required by law to keep your address up to date, make sure you follow the SEVIS Address Update instructions to make any necessary changes to fulfill your F-1 address update requirement.

 - Make sure your 'SEVIS U.S' address is correct in the my.uchicago. system.

 Once you pick up these documents, then you can move on to Step 2.

 Compile and mail the following documents to USCIS.
 Make sure to read all instructions carefully and follow all advice listed below:

 - Form I-765 Application for Employment Authorization (all 7 pages, signed and dated)

 Two NEW passport photos in color that meet the U.S. government passport photo standards.